czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

     - Model checking (brief)
       - Truth table enumeration (always exponential in `n`)
-      - Improved backtracking, e.g., Davis-Putnam-Logemann-Loveland heuristic search in model space (sound but incomplete)
+      - Improved backtracking, e.g., Davis-Putnam-Lagemann-Loveland heuristic search in model space (sound but incomplete)
         - e.g., min-conflicts-like hill-climbing algorithms

       - We can use `α/β` to imply that `α` can infer `β`